jeramyRR/cosmos_db_ex/README.md

 Most if not all of this libraries functionality is accessible from the `CosmosDbEx` module.

+## Notice

+This library is definitely in alpha stage.
+I'm looking for any and all feedback: good, bad, or ugly.

 ## Configuration

 There are specific configuration values that must be present in order to communicate with your